epsy/clize/docs/faq.rst

 ``pip`` will install ``dateutil`` if you specify to install Clize with the ``datetime`` option, i.e. ``pip install "clize[datetime]"``.

-On Python 2, `sigtools` requires:
+On Python 2.7, `sigtools` requires:

 * `funcsigs <https://pypi.python.org/pypi/funcsigs/>`_: A backport of
   `inspect.signature` to Python 2.

-Finally, on Python 2.6, this is also needed:

-* `ordereddict <https://pypi.python.org/pypi/ordereddict/>`_: A backport of
-  `collections.OrderedDict`.

 .. _ancient pip: